SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 >
 > 12.5.1 National recycling rate, tons of material recycled

-This target is interpreted to cover research about reducing/preventing waste (mucicipal, commercial, etc.) and about promoting recycling.
+This target is interpreted to cover research about reducing/preventing waste (municipal, commercial, etc.) and about promoting recycling.
 We consider this also to cover research about promoting circular economy and using sidestreams.
 Some specifying terms for waste generators are picked from the indicator 12.5.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-05-01.pdf.

 The themes of this target are also addressed in target **12.2 phrases 3 and 4** about efficient use of natural resources and reducing waste involved in using them, as well as in target **12.3 phrases 1 and 3** about reducing food loss and waste in food production.
 Promoting recycling of wastes is also included in target **12.4 phrase 2**.